-- Smoking or using any other form of tobacco within 3 hours of the procedure
+- Smoking or using any other form of tobacco within 3 hours of the test

-- Ingesting caffeine within 3 hours of the procedure
+- Ingesting caffeine within 3 hours of the test

-- Taking beta-blocking medications – these may make it difficult to increase the heart rate to an appropriate level.
+- Taking beta-blocking medicines – these may make it hard to increase the heart rate to an appropriate level.

 How do I get ready for a dobutamine stress echocardiogram?

-- Your doctor will explain the procedure to you and let you ask questions.
+- Your doctor will explain the test to you and let you ask questions.

 - You will be asked to sign a consent form that gives your permission to do the test.
 Read the form carefully and ask questions if anything is not clear.

-- Tell the doctor if you are allergic to or sensitive to any medications or latex.
+- Tell the doctor if you are allergic to or sensitive to any medicines or latex.

-- You may be instructed to hold certain medications before the procedure, such as beta blockers.
+- You may be instructed to hold certain medicines before the test, such as beta-blockers.
 Your doctor will give you specific instructions

 - Tell your doctor if you have a pacemaker.